Election 2024: What do the markets say?

 Listen up.

-With polls showing Vice President Harris and former President Trump locked in a tight contest, investors may consider looking to economic indicators and stock-market trends for insight into potential election outcomes.
-Here’s what to know in the weeks leading up to Election Day.
+With polls continuing to show Vice President Harris and former President Trump locked in a tight contest, investors may consider looking to economic indicators and stock-market trends for insight into potential election outcomes.
+Here’s what to know in the lead-up to Election Day.

 High prices and rates may sway voters

-The disconnect may be due to voters’ perceived wealth, amid still-high prices and interest rates.
-A recent Morgan Stanley Research survey shows inflation, jobs and the economy are the top concern for 63% of consumers, even as inflation cools1.
-The pinch of higher prices, combined with interest rates that will likely remain high by historical standards, even after Federal Reserve rate cuts that started in September, may weigh on the Democratic nominee.
+This disconnect may be due to voters’ perceived wealth, amid still-high prices and interest rates.
+A recent Morgan Stanley Research survey shows inflation, jobs and the economy are the top concern for 63% of consumers1, even as inflation cools.
+In addition to the pinch of higher prices, interest rates will likely remain high by historical standards, even as the Federal Reserve cuts its policy rate.
+This has made the handling of the economy a key issue in this election and a focal point for the Harris campaign.

 Consumer moods improve, but remain dim